stanfy/ios-components-bikeshedding/README.md

 * manually reload list of comments to get new comments
 * automatically load new comments when screen with comments is opened

+Usually comments should be displayed in a sequence they were sent.
+Set timestamp on client side when adding new comment.

 ### Adding comments

 * show characters limit, if we have one